 Can I resubmit an entry that I have submitted to Gold Quill previously?

-Yes, as long as your entry has not previously won an award.
+Yes, as long as your entry has not previously won a Gold Quill Award.
 All eligible work must be implemented, published or broadcast between January 2015 and the day of submission (for the 2018 awards program).
 If a long-term strategy was developed prior to January 2015 and hasn’t previously been entered, it is eligible for entry.
 If you entered your work in 2016 or 2017 and didn’t win an award, you may revise and re-enter your project.
 Entries that have won in previous years may not be resubmitted.

 Can I submit the same entry more than once in different categories?